Elastoo-Team/sitri/docs/getting_started.rst

     Not bug, but future.
 This behavior is due to the fact that in our example we use providers with the same backend (system environment) and same prefixes for variables (test)

 .. note::
-    All kwargs in get_credential or get_config call pipe to get in provider
+    All kwargs in get_config call pipe to get in provider

 Contribute Providers
 ---------------------